 tsp = teaspoon

-Store this harissa in an airtight jar out of direct sunlight and use within 3 months.
+Store this harissa recipe in an airtight jar out of direct sunlight and use within 3 months.
+(See down page on how to make harissa paste)

-Note: You could dry toast the whole ingredients for a few minutes before cooling and grinding.
-This add even more flavours and aromas to your blend.
+Note: You could dry toast the whole peppers, coriander and cumin seeds for a few minutes before cooling and grinding.
+This will add fab smoky flavours and aromas to your blend.
 Click here to read more about this.
 (Link opens in new window)

 Ingredient Note: As well as the whole dried peppers, I also use a few other whole ingredients which I then grind.
 If you don't have whole it's fine to use pre-ground powders if you reduce the quantities in the recipe by half.
 So, for 2 tablespoons of coriander seeds you use 1 tablespoon of pre-ground coriander.
 Reduce any others you don't have whole by half as well and stir in with the other powders when making.